What to do during self-isolation!

 - What I advocate you do during self-isolation to keep a clear mind is you Spring-clean your wardrobe.
 Take everything from your closets and drawers, clean the surface, see if there is anything you’ve been hoarding for years with no intention to wear it and toss it aside.

-I wrote an article on ” How to store vintage clothing like a pro” which might come very handy right now.
+I wrote an article on ” How to store vintage clothing like a pro” which might come in very handy right now.

 Take this opportunity to go through each piece in your wardrobe and see what you have too much of and what is missing.
 Make a WISH-LIST regardless of how extravagant it is!!!